acmbpdc/coding-bootcamp/sessions/04-git-workshop/README.md

 origin  https://github.com/[your username]/[url of your github repo].git (push)
 ```

->	#### fetch & push
->
->	fetch refers to the location from where git downloads the changes.
+`fetch` refers to the location from where git downloads the changes.
->
->	push refers to the location where git uploads the changes.
+`push` refers to the location where git uploads the changes.

 Right now, the local and remote repositories are linked.
 However, they are not synced yet.